Léo Major: Second Distinguished Conduct Medal

 Hill 355, nicknamed Little Gibraltar, was a strategic feature, commanding the terrain for twenty miles around, so the Communists were determined to take it before the truce talks came to an agreement that would lock each side into their present positions.
 Hill 355 was held by the 3rd U.S. Infantry Division, who linked up with the R22eR on the Americans' western flank.
-On November 22, the 64th Chinese Army (around 40,000 men) began their attack: over the course of two days, the Americans were pushed back from Hill 355 by elements of the Chinese 190th and 191st Divisions.
+On November 22, the Chinese 64th Army (around 40,000 men) began their attack: over the course of two days, the Americans were pushed back from Hill 355 by elements of the Chinese 190th and 191st Divisions.
 The 3rd U.S. Infantry Division tried to recapture the hill, but without any success, and the Chinese had moved to the nearby Hill 227, practically surrounding the Canadian forces.

 To relieve pressure, an elite scout and sniper team led by Léo Major was brought up.
 Armed with Sten guns, Major and his 18 men, wearing running shoes to silence their movements, passed through enemy lines and crept up Hill 227 from the Chinese side.
 At a signal, Major's men opened fire, panicking the Chinese who were trying to understand why the enemy's fire was coming from the centre of their troops instead of from the outside.
 By 12:45 am, Major's team had retaken the hill.
 However, an hour later, the 190th and the 191st, totalling around 14,000 men, launched a counter-attack.
 Major was ordered to retreat, but refused and found scant cover for his men.
 He held the enemy off throughout the night, though they were so close to him that Major's own mortar bombs were practically falling on him.
 The commander of the mortar platoon, Captain Charly Forbes, later wrote that Major was "an audacious man ... not satisfied with the proximity of my barrage and asks to bring it closer...In effect, my barrage falls so close that I hear my bombs explode when he speaks to me on the radio."
 Major and his platoon held Hill 227 for three days until relieved by the U.S. 3rd Infantry Division.